ElisabethHuhn/AndroidArchitectureExample3/README.md

 # AndroidArchitectureExample3

 # Punch List of things to do and bugs to fix
-* Go through the TODOs and decide whether to address them or not.
 * Assure coroutine cancellation behaves properly
-* Figure out a way around Compose nodes being duplicated after if statements.
+* Figure out a better way around Compose nodes being duplicated after if statements.

 # Introduction